liatrio/autogov-workflows/README.md

 }
 ```

-- `artifactType` defines the Sigstore bundle’s media type, useful for registry compatibility.
+- `artifactType` defines the Sigstore bundle's media type, useful for registry compatibility.
 - The `config` section uses an empty configuration (`application/vnd.oci.empty.v1+json`) since the bundle doesn't need specific configuration data.
 - The `layers` array holds the Sigstore bundle content, with its size and hash.
 `subject` points to the associated artifact or image that the Sigstore bundle attests to, linking it with its own media type and digest.

-The OCI image format allows the Sigstore bundle to be stored and managed alongside other OCI-compliant artifacts, facilitating interoperability across OCI registries, with some registries requiring slight adjustments to media type strings for compatibility (e.g. ECR via RFC 6838 / doesn’t support parameters like `;version=0.2` / simplify to `application/vnd.dev.sigstore.bundle.v02+json` to be compliant).
+The OCI image format allows the Sigstore bundle to be stored and managed alongside other OCI-compliant artifacts, facilitating interoperability across OCI registries, with some registries requiring slight adjustments to media type strings for compatibility (e.g. ECR via RFC 6838 / doesn't support parameters like `;version=0.2` / simplify to `application/vnd.dev.sigstore.bundle.v02+json` to be compliant).

 ##### Significance of OCI Format vs Docker Format